zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 2.2.4 : 2.2 has lots of new features, tweaks and fixes; including the introduction of a Premium version with even more features.
-2.2.4 makes a number of small, cosmetic fixes.
+* 2.2.6 : Various tweaks and fixes, and new Premium features; a recommended update for all.